CrossLangNV/python-for-java-devs/session-00.md

-# python-for-java-devs
-Python for Java developers

-# Getting started with git and Python
+# Getting acquainted with the Pythin development environment
 ## Cloning the repository and setting up git and Python
 ```console
 $ git config --global user.email "you@example.com"